 His mindset started to change when he left England to sign for Toronto FC and his new teammates had a different way of living to those he had been surrounded by until then.

-Instead of arriving at training in high-powered SUVs, they made their way on bicycles.
+Instead of arriving to training in high-powered SUVs, they made their way on bicycles.
 The peer pressure and ingrained culture to acquire luxury items just didn’t exist there and this opened his eyes.
-“They were being careful with their money - it didn't matter what clothes or shoes they wore, and that awakened me” he revealed to the BBC.
+“They were being careful with their money - it didn't matter what clothes or shoes they wore, and that awakened me.” he revealed to the BBC.

 This new environment gave him the freedom to change his thinking.
 “Once I found out football was just a sport, and not the be all and end all, I think my passion for it died a bit.”

-He left football two decades after signing for Man Utd at 7 years old, and with enough money to last him 6 months to a year, moved to Devon to set up a business related to his new interests.
+He left football two decades after signing for Man Utd at 7 years old and, with enough money to last him 6 months to a year, moved to Devon to set up a business related to his new interest.
 It was the UK’s first zero waste shop.
-It has been a huge success, and he has added a new venture selling plant milk with the aim to be the UK’s largest distributor within the next 5 years.
+It has been a huge success, and he has complemented it with a new venture selling plant milk with the aim to be the UK’s largest distributor within the next 5 years.

-Whilst he doesn’t have the level of income he had before, the lifestyle that he has adopted and is more suited to his values doesn’t require it.
+Whilst he doesn’t have the level of income he had before, the lifestyle that he has adopted, more suited to his values, doesn’t require it.
 At a TedX event in 2019 he admitted to the audience, “When I was in the footballing world, I was a pawn in the consumerism game, buying and accumulating not for need but for greed.
 The guy who stands before you today owns only three pairs of shoes and shops in charity shops.”